trustoverip/utility-foundry-wg/workflow/stories/kob.md

 #### 2. Why do we need a Utility?

+TODO: Call out that this is to provide identity for all citizens of Kochi w/o compromising on privacy.
+This is the utility on top of which we are going to host the VON network for the city of Kochi.
 - To give a cryptographically verifiable digital credential for various associations/organizations.
 - To give the control of the identity to its owners in its every sense.
 - To cut down the red tape in identity verification.